-It may be difficult at first, but there are techniques that make it easier to get dressed even if only one side of their body is working well.
+It may be a big challenge at first, but there are techniques that make it easier to get dressed even if one side of the body is weak.

 Being able to dress on their own will give your older adult a self-esteem boost and helps with their overall recovery.

-Dressing independently is also a form of therapy.
-Using the affected side as much as possible will help build strength and re-train the brain.
+Re-learning to dress independently is also a form of therapy.
+Using the affected side of their body as much as possible will help build strength and re-train the brain.

 In these two clear and helpful videos, a stroke survivor demonstrates how to put on two styles of shirt and two styles of pants when one side of the body is weak.